Teams

 Microsoft Teams (MS Teams) is a secure collaborations hub allowing both internal and external participants in 1:1 or group audio/video meetings.
 Whilst we recommend Webinars or Townhalls for large events, particularly with external audiences, a Teams meeting will allow up to 1000 interactive participants.
 Additionally, Teams allows inline co-authoring of documents, private & persistent chat, and seamlessly integrates other Microsoft 365 apps too.

-Introducing the Smarter Meetings Hub, linked below:
+Guidance and support for this transition is available through the Smarter Meetings Hub, linked below:

 Smarter Meetings Hub (SharePoint)